Emission intensity of domestic sector in Europe

 - Use of actual emissions reported under the UWWTD would be more suitable for the indicator (as documented by additional assessment) , However; the load data reported under the UWWTD is not available for all Member States, nor in required temporal coverage (i.e. for 1990 ies).
 (Dataset incomplete).

-- Effluents from the UWWTPs may also include different shares of loads attributed to services and industries, which affect emission intensities values.
-This impact on the indicator could be minimised if the industrial load proportion could be excluded before normalizing per inhabitant.
+- Effluents from the UWWTPs may also include different shares of loads attributed to services and industries, which affect emission intensity values.
+This impact on the indicator could be further reduced if the industrial load proportion for the relevant parameters could be excluded before normalizing per inhabitant connected to the UWWTP.

 Data sets uncertainty